TsawadaTsuna/Grand-prix/GRAND_PRIX.md

 ## Technical Features

 - The number of laps introduced by the user must be greater or equal than 1.
-- The number of cars introduced by the user must be greater or equal than 3 and less than the number of threads machine has minus 1.
+- The number of cars introduced by the user must be greater or equal than 3 and less than the number of threads the machine has minus 1.
 - Each car is a separate thread.
 - Each thread is created using the OpenMP API for parallel execution.
 - All cars use the same map data structure resource.